Zohiu/WebSave/README.md

 <img src="./web/assets/icons/icon.png" width="50" height="50"/>

 A progressive web app built with the help of [Single File](https://www.getsinglefile.com/) that allows you to save the current state of websites locally for offline viewing.
+An instance is available at https://websave.catgirl.click/

 ## Storage